Walks and Walking around Shottle

 The numerous large soltary oak trees that dot the landscape are remnants of a medievel royal hunting forest, Duffield Frith, that stretched from Duffield in the south, Hulland in the west, Belper in the east and Alderwasley in the North, with Shottle just about in the middle.

 There are many springs upwelling around the farm and this makes it a perfect habitat for breeding birds including lapwing, curlew, snipe, partridge, skylark, yellow hammer and meadow pitpit.
 Birds of prey are also in abundance including buzzard, kestrel, tawny owl, little owl and barn owl.
 In the early morning you may catch a glimps of fox cubs or a hare.
 At night you will often come across a badger ambling up the lane.

-The lack of light polution makes for some stunning stargazing on clear nights, and our long views towards Nottinghamshire provide us with some spectacular sunrises and sunsets.
+The lack of light pollution makes for some stunning stargazing on clear nights, and our long views towards Nottinghamshire provide us with some spectacular sunrises and sunsets.

-We have recently designed a collection of circular walkes that start and finnish at Dannah, ideal if you dont feel like driving.
+We have recently designed a collection of circular walks that start and finish at Dannah, ideal if you dont feel like driving.
 The walks range from a quick stroll round the lanes of Shottle to tougher cross county trecks further afield across the hills and meadows to Alderwasley or Blackbrook.
 All have brief accompanying notes indicating bird life or wild plants you may see on the way.
-The below boxes link to pages which contain notes on distance, duration, a brief description followed by fairly detailed instructions to help you find your way round.
-There is also a sketch map of the route.

 Printed copies of the notes and maps for all of the walks are available from the farm for guests to use as they please.
 Ordinance survey maps are also available for use during your stay.